composedbymax/Shader-Sandbox/README.md

 ## Development

-This application is built using HTML5, CSS, and JavaScript, relying on the WebGL API for rendering and shader compilation.
-It is designed to be a simple, client-side tool with no server-side dependencies.
+This application is built using PHP, HTML5, CSS, and JavaScript, relying on the WebGL API for rendering and shader compilation.
+It is designed to be a simple, client-side tool with no server-side dependencies, external frameworks or libraries.

 ---